lzl124631x/algorithm/stl/priority_queue.md

 ## Related functions

+Note: try to solve [215.
+Kth Largest Element in an Array (Medium)](https://leetcode.com/problems/kth-largest-element-in-an-array/submissions/) using the following functions.

 ### `make_heap`

 Rearranges the elements in the range `[first,last)` in such a way that they form a *heap*.